SharePoint/sp-dev-docs/docs/solution-guidance/update-the-branding-of-existing-sharepoint-sites-and-page-regions.md

 ### Use CSOM to customize the regions of a SharePoint page

 Generally, we recommend that you use the [UserCustomAction](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.usercustomaction.aspx) class to add or remove links and other elements.
-This is a variant of SharePoint using the [CustomAction](https://msdn.microsoft.com/en-us/library/office/ms460194.aspx) element, which you might recognize as part of the feature framework if you're familiar with the full-trust code model.
+This is a variant of SharePoint using the [CustomAction](https://msdn.microsoft.com/en-us/library/office/ms460194.aspx) element, which you might recognize as part of the feature framework if you're familiar with the full trust code model.
 Although the **CustomAction** element and feature framework provisioning pattern are not specifically supported in the client-side object model (CSOM), the same location identifiers available to the **CustomAction** element can be used in CSOM code.

 ```cs
 <CustomAction